The Art of Shiatsu

 Each of these 'extras' can be added on to your session, and they generally take up to an extra half hour.
 You'll see the option to add-on when you book online.
 (Note: These add-on's are not listed as available with the 90-minute bodywork session.
 If you are interested in that, please contact me.)

 Shiatsu facial.
-A lovely massage just for the face, head, neck and shoulders.
-A traditional beauty treatment that uses no products; just gentle pressure that facilitates circulation, toning, and more.
+A lovely massage just for the face, head, neck and shoulders, this traditional beauty treatment uses no products - just gentle pressure that facilitates circulation, toning, and may bring relief for headaches, sinus pressure, and more.

 Ginger compress.
 An application of hot ginger-water applied with towels to areas of stiffness on the body.
 Traditionally, this is used on the lower back in order to stimulate 'sluggish' kidney function, and is said to restore vitality.

 Shiatsu foot massage.
-A treat just for the feet.
 Beginning with a warming ginger water soak and ending with an application of coconut oil (both optional), this treatment works the muscles and shiatsu points all round the feet, toes, ankles and lower calves.